Real Examples of When and When Not to DIY

 Let’s face it: there are just some projects you can do yourself and others that need a professional.
 At Sweeten, a free service that matches renovators with general contractors, we take a pretty hard stance on that fact.
 Numbers also show that homeowners often regret taking on DIY projects.
 According to a survey of 2,000 Americans conducted by the online referral source Improve Net, 63 percent regretted at least one project.
 One in three respondents had to call a professional to redo their botched work, too.

 We put together a list of projects that are totally okay to DIY, like wallpaper installation, and others we recommend hiring a contractor for (demolition, plumbing work—to name a few).
 To see real-life examples of those ideas, check out these Sweeten remodels below, where renovators completed a few small DIY projects themselves, plus DIY jobs that ultimately led to the homeowners hiring a contractor.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 DIY: Painting cabinets